Invest in South London property

 Savvy investors find greater value in properties in regeneration areas that offer the prospect of significant capital growth for a much more affordable upfront investment.
 Average residential prices in Vauxhall have gone up 79% since 2010, as compared with 37% in “Prime” London, according to Knight Frank’s 2018 “Focus on VNEB” report.

-According to CBRE, house prices in Lambeth have risen by 59% over the last five years, with a forecasted growth of 18% over the next five years (CBRE, London Living 2017).
+According to CBRE, house prices in Lambeth have risen by 54% over the last five years, with a forecasted growth of 13% over the next five years.
+Ther's also a predicted rental value growth of 22% over the next five years (CBRE, London Living 2018).

 It's expected that as the VNEB development and other infrastructure improvements continue, the housing market will continue to grow.
 CBRE research also shows that “areas around regeneration sites actually increase in value, by an average of 4.9% per annum over and above wider house price growth” (CBRE, Regeneration – when change is good).

 VNEB – Vauxhall, Nine Elms and Battersea Regeneration Zone

 Stretching from Lambeth Bridge to Chelsea Bridge, the redevelopment of Vauxhall, Nine Elms and Battersea will create new opportunities for businesses, investors and residents:

 - 2020 Northern Line extension – Kennington to Battersea via Nine Elms

 - Over 0.5 million square metres of business space

 - New linear park forming a connection between Vauxhall and Battersea Power Station